-Flumes are specially shaped, static structures that are used to restrict the flow of water in open channels.
+Flumes are specially shaped, engineered structures that are used to measure the flow of water in open channels.
 Flumes are static in nature - having no moving parts - relying on restricting the flow of water in such a way so as to develop a relationship between the water level in the flume at the point of measurement and the flow rate.

-Flumes use a change in elevation, a contraction of the sidewalls, or a combination of the two to accelerate slow, sub-critical (Fr<1) flow to a supercritical state (Fr>1).
-This acceleration of flow creates upstream conditions where the flow rate can be determined by measuring the water level at a single point.
+To accelerate slow, sub-critical (Fr<1) flow to a supercritical state (Fr>1).
+This acceleration creates upstream conditions where the flow rate can be determined by measuring the water level at a single point.

-When properly installed, flumes can be expected to provide flow reading accurate to within +/-2-5% (for the flume itself), depending upon the flume type, with overall system accuracy for a typical installation being +/-10% when all factors are considered.
-The accuracy of flumes is similar to that of weirs, with the accuracy of weirs being slightly better under ideal circumstance.
+When properly installed, flumes can be accurate to within +/-2-5% (for the flume itself) - with overall system accuracy for a typical installation being +/-10% (when all factors are considered).
+The site accuracy of flumes is similar to that of weirs, with the accuracy of weirs being slightly better under ideal circumstances.

-Also, most styles of flumes are resistant (to varying degrees) to changes or restrictions in the downstream hydraulics (submergence) - something not found with weirs.
+Also, most styles of flumes are resistant to changes or restrictions in the downstream hydraulics (submergence) - something not found with weirs.

 Sections of a Flume

-Most flume styles consist of three parts: a converging section, a throat, and a discharge section.
+Most flume styles consist of three parts: a converging section (inlet), a throat, and a discharge section (outlet).

-Flow is restricted in the converging section and is accelerated as it passed into the throat.
-Flow in the converging section must enter at a sub-critical state (typically with a Froude number of 0.5) and it is in this section that the where the point of measurement is.
+- Flow is restricted in the converging section and is accelerated as it passes into the throat.
+Flow in the converging section must enter at a sub-critical state [typically with a Froude number (Fr) no more than 0.5] and it is here that the point of measurement (Ha) is located.

-The discharge section slows the now energetic super-critical flow and allows it to transition into the downstream channel.
-While not all flumes have discharge sections (H / Montana flumes), the lack of this section means that the downstream channel may be susceptible to scour and erosion.
+- The discharge section slows the now energetic super-critical flow and allows it to transition into the downstream channel.

 Classes and Styles of Flumes